tmg0/hero-motion/README.md

 🏎 Smooth animations based on [@vueuse/motion](https://motion.vueuse.org/)

-✨ Written in TypeScript
+✨ Written with TypeScript

 🙌 Easy to use

 ✅ Support most of the `@vueuse/motion`'s props

-🚀 Support auto-import feature through `nuxt-module`
+🚀 Support auto-import in `nuxt-module`

 ## Installation